 As mentioned, this does not look like a laptop backpack.
 Although a positive for some, for anyone wishing to make a statement it could prove a little reserved.

-The manufacturers have paid attention to the serious tech-geeks here - with laptop, tablet and cell phone pockets.
+The manufacturers have paid attention to the serious tech-geeks here – with a laptop, tablet, and cell phone pockets.
 But surprisingly, they have failed to include any USB cables or sockets.

 There are sufficient compartments inside to hold a power bank.
 However, accessing your electronic devices could prove difficult.